-Like THC, endocannabinoids — especially one called anandamide — can cross the blood-brain barrier and bind to receptors on your neurons.
-However, unlike THC, which "just kind of piggybacks on our body's own systems," Raichlen said, endocannabinoids are produced naturally within your body and tend to have more subtle effects on your mental state.
-"That's why it feels quite different."
-A runner's high is less of a high and more of a gentle lift.
+Like THC, endocannabinoids — especially one called anandamide — can cross the blood-brain barrier and bind to receptors on neurons.
+However, unlike THC, which "just kind of piggybacks on our body's own systems," Raichlen said, endocannabinoids are produced naturally within the body and tend to have more subtle effects on our mental state.
+That's why it feels quite different, Raichlen said, a runner's high is less of a high and more of a gentle lift.

 The most obvious way to get a runner's high is to start running, particularly long-distance running.
 It may take several miles for the effects to kick in, though it's difficult to quantify exactly when, where and for how long a runner's high will occur, Gina Kolata reported for the New York Times (opens in new tab).

 Interestingly, humans aren't the only animals that have exhibited signs of runner's high.
 Several experiments have observed a similar phenomenon in mice.
-Raichlen's lab has also tested dogs and ferrets by sticking them on a treadmill and looking for exercise-induced euphoria, according to research published in the Journal of Experimental Biology (opens in new tab).
+Raichlen's lab has also tested dogs and ferrets by putting them on a treadmill and looking for exercise-induced euphoria, according to research published in the Journal of Experimental Biology (opens in new tab).
 After 30 minutes of running, the dogs appeared at-ease; blood tests revealed elevated levels of endocannabinoids in their systems.

 Is a runner's high good for you?

 One major benefit to achieving a runner's high is that it makes exercise more enjoyable.
 By extension, this makes people more likely to stick to an exercise routine, which, according to the American Heart Association (opens in new tab), is a key component of long-term heart health.
-There is also good evidence that, over the long term, exercise can have significant mental health benefits such as reducing anxiety and stress, according to research published in 2006 in the Primary Care Companion to The Journal of Clinical Psychiatry (opens in new tab).
+There is also good evidence that, over the long term, exercise can have significant mental health benefits such as reducing anxiety and stress, according to 2006 research published in the Primary Care Companion to The Journal of Clinical Psychiatry (opens in new tab).

 So far, there is little evidence that a runner's high is healthy in and of itself.
 But at the very least, Raichlen said, "It's not unhealthy."
 So go ahead and lace up your shoes.
 You're free to chase that runner's high as far as it takes you.